dgruninger97/Project/docs/notebook.md

 ### Design Concept: Modify our REST API's Data Source Facade by using the Observer Pattern to Notify Databases Access Points that the Data has Changed

-So I think it would be a good idea to have database access points in the REST API data source layer which can tell when a maintenance measure has been taken, and in response, notify our database access points.
+So I think it would be a good idea to have database access points in the REST API data source layer which can tell when a failure has occured, the system is able to properly notify our database access points.
 From there, we can send the failure associated with the maintenance measure to the database to be logged.

 External Research: https://stackoverflow.com/questions/14633808/the-observer-pattern-further-considerations-and-generalised-c-implementation

-### Design Concept: Adjust the Sequence Diagram to reflect changes made in the REST API to handle failure interactions with the database
+### Design Concept: Adjust the Sequence Diagram to reflect changes made in the REST API to handle failure interactions by sending them to the database

 Here, we will need to consider the workflow of when an error occurs which causes a failure within the system.
 We will need to trace how the REST API is able to catch that error, using the modules that will be created within the REST API data source layer, and how it will then call down to the databases so that